 One of the most commonly misplaced risks is related to the privileged insider threat.
 There is tremendous hype around privileged insiders as a threat.
 But, does that make it a top 10 risk?
 Industry surveys such as the Verizon DBIR overwhelmingly show the typical actors in breaches are external.
 Why do we keep listing privileged insiders as a top 10 risk?
 Every time I have this conversation the resulting answer boils down to 'that's what I feel'.
 When I probe to understand more, there are elements of fear and uncertainty driving the feelings.
 Is that the best approach to identifying your top 10?

 Let your analyses dictate your top 10

 A better way of fleshing out your top 10 risks is to conduct analyses of known issues and suspected issues affecting people, processes, and technologies.
 If this sounds like an enterprise assessment that’s because it is.
 And out of it organizations can allow the top 10 risks to bubble to the top.
 Only then will we truly understand where threats such as privileged insiders stand.

 Allowing our analyses to dictate our top 10 should not stop us from knowing whats going on in the world.
 We don’t turn off the news spigot and look only inward.
 Include those scary, newsworthy issues in your enterprise assessment.
 But, don’t fall prey to the common mistake of assuming they belong in the top 10.

 What you need to be successful identifying your top 10

 What I’m advocating is a sea change in how cybersecurity and operational leadership determine the top issues that report to the board.
 To make this successful you need a mechanism to rank results of an enterprise analysis.
 That’s where Factor Analysis of Information Risk (FAIR) comes in to play.
 FAIR is a method for analyzing and prioritizing risks.
-FAIR results answer the question of what belongs in our top 10 list.
+A risk analysis program based on FAIR reliably answers the question of what belongs in our top 10 list.